Weaponization of antisemitism

-The exploitation of accusations of antisemitism, especially to counter anti-Zionism and criticism of Israel, is sometimes called weaponization of antisemitism.
-Claims of weaponizing antisemitism have arisen in various contexts, including the Israeli–Palestinian conflict and debates over the concept of new antisemitism and the IHRA definition of antisemitism.
+The exploitation of the accusation of antisemitism, especially to delegitimize criticism of Israel or opposition to Zionism, is sometimes called weaponization of antisemitism.
+Cases of weaponizing antisemitism have arisen in various contexts, especially regarding the Israeli–Palestinian conflict.
+There has been controversy over the concept of new antisemitism and the IHRA definition of antisemitism, both of which characterize some criticism of Israel and opposition to Zionism as antisemitic.
+Charges of antisemitism made in bad faith have been described as a smear tactic and likened to "playing the race card".
+Some anti-Zionist Jews have been accused of antisemitism and labeled "self-hating Jews".

-Charges of antisemitism made in bad faith have been described as a smear tactic and likened to "playing the race card", and when used against Jews has been said to take the form of labeling as "self-hating Jews".
-The charge of weaponization has itself been criticized as antisemitic or rooted in antisemitic tropes, and as a rhetorical device employed across the political spectrum to delegitimize concerns about antisemitism, particularly in left-wing anti-Zionist discourse.
+The charge of weaponization has itself been criticized as antisemitic or rooted in antisemitic tropes, and as a rhetorical device employed across the political spectrum to delegitimize concerns about antisemitism, especially in anti-Zionist discourse.

 History

-In 1943, future Israeli prime minister David Ben-Gurion called a British court antisemitic after it "had implicated Zionist leaders in arms-trafficking".
-Christopher Sykes said the incident began "a new phase in Zionist propaganda" in which "to be anti-Zionist was to be anti-Semitic".
-Propaganda theorist Noam Chomsky has written that, although Sykes traced the origins of weaponized antisemitism to this episode, it was not until "the post-1967 period [following the 1967 Arab–Israeli War] that the tactic has been honed to a high art, increasingly so, as the policies defended became less and less defensible".
-In 1973, following the Yom Kippur War, Israeli foreign minister Abba Eban wrote: "One of the chief tasks of any dialogue with the Gentile world is to prove that the distinction between anti-Semitism and anti-Zionism is not a distinction at all.
+In 1943, when a British court heard a case about Jews engaged in smuggling weapons into Palestine, future Israeli prime minister David Ben-Gurion called the case "a crude frame-up designed to defame the Jewish people" and called the speech of the defence counsel, who sought leniency for the defendants on the ground that they had been ensnared by a gun-running ring, "characteristic of the lowest type of anti-Semitism".
+Christopher Sykes wrote in 1965 that this incident began "a new phase in Zionist propaganda" in which "to be anti-Zionist was to be anti-Semitic".
+Propaganda theorist and activist Noam Chomsky has written that, although Sykes traced the origins of weaponized antisemitism to this episode, it was not until "the post-1967 period that the tactic has been honed to a high art, increasingly so, as the policies defended became less and less defensible".

+According to historian of Israel Ilan Pappé, after the 1967 Arab–Israeli War, the Anti-Defamation League (ADL)—with AIPAC founder Isaiah L. Kenen's support—sought to "portray certain 'anti-Israel' actions as anti-Semitic", especially with regard to international calls for Israel to end its occupation of the West Bank.
+In 1974, ADL leaders Arnold Forster and Benjamin Epstein published The New Anti-Semitism, which identified anti-Zionism as a "new antisemitism", an idea the ADL has sought to popularize since the early 1970s.

+In 1973, after the Yom Kippur War, Israeli foreign minister Abba Eban wrote: "One of the chief tasks of any dialogue with the Gentile world is to prove that the distinction between anti-Semitism and anti-Zionism is not a distinction at all.
 Anti-Zionism is merely the new anti-Semitism."
-Of Eban's statement, Chomsky said: "That is a convenient stand.
+Of Eban's statement, Chomsky later said: "That is a convenient stand.
 It cuts off a mere 100 percent of critical comment!"